Grammar’s Wood Open Week

 Making Meadow Magic

-A 2-hour guided walk to find out how to create a mini wildflower meadow in your own garden.
+Find out how to create a mini wildflower meadow in your own garden.
 Pick up tips and tricks on planting your own wildflowers, maintaining them, and the new visitors you might attract to your garden.

 View Event →